ghosh-r/ghosh-r.github.io/_posts/2021-06-20-intro-huggingface-api.md

 That's it.
 You call the `pipeline()` method with the task you want to accomplish as an argument.
 And you assign a name to it.
 You are done now.
 You can now begin to use the object as a function to achieve what you want.
 Let's see an example-

-%[<iframe src="https://www.kaggle.com/embed/truthr/a-gentle-introduction-to-the-hugging-face-api?cellId=6&cellIds=15&kernelSessionId=66118660" height="150" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="A Gentle Introduction to the Hugging Face API"></iframe>]
+<iframe src="https://www.kaggle.com/embed/truthr/a-gentle-introduction-to-the-hugging-face-api?cellId=6&cellIds=15&kernelSessionId=66118660" height="150" style="margin: 0 auto; width: 100%; max-width: 950px;" frameborder="0" scrolling="auto" title="A Gentle Introduction to the Hugging Face API"></iframe

 See, it returns a dictionary contained in a list that has two items, `label` and `score`.
 The `label` part tells us its prediction, and the `score` tells us its confidence score.